-The movement of an ETF’s share price will generally follow the overall value of the underlying securities, held at the custodial bank.
+The movement of an ETF’s share price will generally follow the overall value of the underlying securities held at the custodial bank.
 An ETF designed to follow the performance of the oil sector might contain a selection of stocks in oil companies.
 An ETF designed to follow the performance of a particular stock market index will contain stocks in the companies tracked by that index.
 There are also ETFs that follow bond indexes and others that follow specific commodities, such as gold.
-These all allow an investor to gain exposure to a specific sector, index or commodity without having to actually buy and hold each of the underlying securities.
+These all allow an investor to gain exposure to a specific sector, index, or commodity without having to actually buy and hold each of the underlying securities.

-If, for instance, an investor had reason to suspect that gold was going to rise in price, he or she could simply invest in a gold ETF, instead of having to buy and store physical gold.
+If, for instance, an investor had reason to suspect that gold was going to rise in price, he or she could simply invest in a gold ETF instead of having to buy and store physical gold.
 We do not recommend dabbling in the risky area of commodities trading.
 However, this simple example helps to illustrate the simplicity that an ETF can offer.

 The holder of shares in an ETF actually owns a portion of the underlying assets and can technically redeem his or her shares for the actual securities or commodities held at the custodial bank.
 However, since ETF shares can be traded on the open market like a stock, one can simply sell their shares for cash.
 Taking the case of the gold speculator, providing he or she was correct about the price of gold rising, his shares in the gold ETF would have also risen in value.
 These could then be sold in the market for a profit.

-In many ways, investing in an ETF is like in investing in a stock.
-When you purchase shares in a company, you do so because you anticipate that the company will increase it’s earnings and overall asset value.
-Assuming you were correct, you could later take any gains by cashing your shares out in the stock, market.
+In many ways, investing in an ETF is like investing in a stock.
+When you purchase shares in a company, you do so because you anticipate that the company will increase its earnings and overall asset value.
+Assuming you were correct, you could later take any gains by cashing your shares out in the stock market.
 Similarly, you would invest in an ETF if you anticipated that the value of the securities or assets held by the ETF were going to rise in value.
 Just like stock, you could later sell your shares in the ETF to other investors on the open market.

 Like other types of funds, ETFs do charge fees.
-However since most ETFs hold a preset group of securities, they require less active management.
-As a result fees are generally very low, usually on the order of a fraction of a percent.
+However, since most ETFs hold a preset group of securities, they require less active management.
+As a result, fees are generally very low, usually on the order of a fraction of a percent.

 Selecting an ETF

-While ETFs do provide a convenient and low cost means of diversifying one’s assets, it is very important that one do their homework before diving in to the world of ETFs.
+While ETFs do provide a convenient and low cost means of diversifying one’s assets, it is very important that one do their homework before diving into the world of ETFs.
 With so many ETFs to choose from, a little guidance can go a long way.

-Mutual funds are administered by professional money managers, who invest the pooled capital in an effort to grow the net asset value of the fund.
+Mutual funds are administered by professional money managers who invest the pooled capital in an effort to grow the net asset value of the fund.
 Net asset value (or NAV) is defined as the total value of all securities in the fund’s portfolio, minus any liabilities.
-At the end of each trading day the fund’s NAV per share (or NAVPS) is calculated by dividing the total NAV by the number of shares the fund has outstanding.
+At the end of each trading day, the fund’s NAV per share (or NAVPS) is calculated by dividing the total NAV by the number of shares the fund has outstanding.
 Shares in the fund can be purchased at the current NAVPS.
 Most mutual funds regularly pay out capital gains to shareholders.
 These payouts, just as with stocks, are called dividends.
 Investors can also sell their shares back to the fund at the current NAVPS.